marialitra/project_part3/ReadMe.md

 For more details about the dataset structure, see [datasets.md](datasets.md).

+## Datasets

+This repository already includes the protein datasets required for Part 3.

+The dataset formats used by the reused ANN components from Parts 1 and 2 (MNIST and SIFT) are documented in [datasets.md](datasets.md).
+Please note that, while the MNIST files are included in the repository, the SIFT dataset must still be downloaded manually due to its size.

 ## Project Structure

 - **`Algorithms/`**: ANN implementations from Assignments 1 & 2.